There is a period of American history that the spirits of Gettysburg will never allow us to forget.

 This is a gem of a place to experience the haunted in Gettysburg.
-Situated only half a mile from the actual battlefield, this once Confederate Hospital Camp is open to the public by actual Paranormal Investigators!
-What makes this property even sweeter, it is not a well-known haunted property … yet!
+Situated only half a mile from the actual battlefield, this former Confederate Hospital Camp is open to the public by actual Paranormal Investigators!
+What makes this property even sweeter, is that it's not a well-known haunted property … yet!

-Here you will hear captured recording of their voices, known as EVPs.
-You will see their shadow figures, their disembodied whisper.
+Here you will hear captured recordings of voices, known as EVPs; you will see shadow figures, and hear disembodied whispers.
 You may be watched and even touched.
 You will never feel alone in these trails.

-In addition to the eight acres in these haunted trails, they have added a haunted cellar, favored by the presence of the spirits that call this their home.
+In addition to the eight acres in these haunted trails, a haunted cellar has been added, favored by the presence of the spirits that call this their home.